 As mentioned earlier, pre-authorization holds a set amount of funds from a customer's bank account.
 A bar can determine how much they want that amount to be.
 Let's say a bar has an average tab of $70.
 So, they decide to make that their default pre-auth amount.
 If a customer comes in and wants to start a tab but only has $50 in their account, pre-auth (and the bar tab) would be declined.
 This prevents customers from running up high bar tabs, which they can't afford.

-3. Total walkouts are eliminated
+3. Walkouts are virtually eliminated

 A walkout is when a customer runs up a bill at a bar or restaurant and leaves without paying it.
 Because pre-authorization allows establishments to verify a set amount of funds in a bank account and access whatever funds are available to pay a bill, a customer can't leave without paying anything.
 This eliminates total walkouts.
 For the most part, this is enough to cover unintentional walkouts—like when a customer has a little too much to drink and forgets to pay the bill.
 Maybe the bartender won't get a tip, but at least the check can be paid.

 In the worst-case scenario, a customer might have just enough in their bank account to get pre-authorized but run up a bar tab past that amount.
 The bar would then charge the account for part of the bill and take a loss on the rest—a partial walkout.
+But if a customer is planning on walking out, they won't want to give you a card to be pre-authorized.
+And they probably haven't gone through the hassle of setting up an account with just the right amount of funds to scam one business.

 When a card is pre-authorized with an EMV reader, the point-of-sale can pull in the name on the card and automatically add it to the bar tab.
 So, instead of asking what name to put the account under, the bartender only has to verify the name on the card.
 Note: this can only be done by inserting the card in the chip reader (EMV), not tapping it on the terminal.